dude86504/Getting-and-Cleaning-Data-Assignment/CodeBook.md

 # Code Book

-This code book summarizes the resulting data fields in `tidy.txt`.
+In this book i first list all the variables and variable names in the "tidy.txt" which is in the repo.
+I then give a short explaination of how "run_analysis.R" solves the problems in this assignment.

 ## Identifiers

-* `ID` - test subject
+* ID - subject
-* `activity` - The type of activity performed when the corresponding measurements were taken
+* activity - The activity of subject when measured.

 ## Features